Himanshu40/CMake/EP3-Subdirectory/README.md

 # Specifies include directories to use when compiling a given target.
 # The named "<target>" must have been created by a command such as "add_executable()" or "add_library()".
 target_include_directories(run PUBLIC Adder)

-# Add link directories to a target.
-# Specifies the paths in which the linker should search for libraries when linking a given target.
-target_link_directories(run PRIVATE Adder)
 ```